core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 If Group OSCORE is used, such a replay attack on the servers is prevented, since a client protects every different request with a different Sequence Number value, which is in turn included as Partial IV in the protected message and takes part in the construction of the AEAD cipher nonce.
 Thus, a server would be able to detect the replayed request, by checking the conveyed Partial IV against its own replay window in the OSCORE Recipient Context associated with the client.

 This requires a server to have a synchronized, up to date view of the sequence number used by the client.
-If such synchronization is lost, e.g., due to a reboot, or suspected so, the server should use the challenge-response synchronization method described in Appendix E of {{I-D.ietf-core-oscore-groupcomm}} and based on the Echo Option for CoAP defined in {{I-D.ietf-core-echo-request-tag}}, in order to (re-)synchronize with the client's sequence number.
+If such synchronization is lost, e.g., due to a reboot, or suspected so, the server should use the challenge-response synchronization method described in Appendix E of {{I-D.ietf-core-oscore-groupcomm}} and based on the Echo Option for CoAP defined in {{RFC9175}}, in order to (re-)synchronize with the client's sequence number.

 ## Use of CoAP No-Response Option ##